build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

               5.0.0.0/8
 ```

-Simple, no?!

-## Vocab

-* `subnet`:
-* `prefix`:

 ## Asides

 ### Pets v.
 Cattle

 You might be wondering what the hell happened to our fun pets and their
-personalities.
-Well, we are in serious business territory now and there is no
+personalities from the previous chapter.
+Well, we are in serious business
-room for emotions and personality when it comes to serious business™.
-In other
+territory now and there is no room for emotions and personality when it comes to
-words, when you are dealing with large infrastructure, it's much easier to
+serious business™.
+In other words, when you are dealing with large
-manage things when you assign roles to them that dictate how things are
+infrastructure, it's much easier to manage things when you assign roles to them
-configured.
-Hence, we have Server(s), Client(s) and Router(s) instead of our
+that dictate how things are configured.
+Hence, we have Server(s), Client(s) and
-lovable pets.
+Router(s) instead of our lovable pets.

 There is an industry specific phrase that matches the theme here too.
 Within
 infrastructure industry, the popular way to see components of the infrastracture